alissacrane123/Module-2-Resources/week-4/d1-browser-basics/lecture_notes.md

 # VIDEO 1 - BROWSER AND BOM LECTURE

 Document Object Model (DOM)
-- interface that allows us to dynamically access and update the content, structure, and style of a document
+- interface that allows us to dynamically access and update the content, structure, and style of a website
+- JavaScript is the client-side scripting language that connects to the DOM in an internet browser
 - defines:
-	- HTML elements as documents
+	- HTML elements as objects
 	- properties and methods on those objects
 	- events we can use to change our webpage
 - tldr: DOM allows us to change, add, delete HTML content